 I know this is not practical in today’s time with skyrocketing housing prices.
 This is just a guideline.
 In fact, in all the major cities including New York or Los Angeles, people are spending 30% plus on housing.

 As Dave Ramsey mentions in baby steps – pay off mortgages early.
 You should definitely consider it.
 Plus, the golden principle of building an emergency fund is to take care of major housing repairs.

 Housing is getting less and less affordable.
 The worst part is you can’t even cut down the rent or you have to shift to a low-cost city where you get fewer opportunities.

 I leave it to you, how much % you spent on housing.
-But try to keep it low so it doesn’t eat away your financial goals.
+But try to keep it low so it doesn’t eat away at your financial goals.

 The transportation cost should not be more than 10% of your income.
-To calculate transportation costs you can include – car payments, cost of gas, car repair, and insurance.
+To calculate transportation costs you can include – car payments, the cost of gas, car repair, and insurance.

 If you’re commuting in a big city like New York, you can take into account the Uber or Lyft ride cost and subway costs.

 Whatever your lifestyle is, health is everyone’s priority.
 If we put a percentage on how much we should be spending on health.
 It comes at 5 to 10% of income.

 Health costs are the amount you pay for medical services.
 It can be dental checkups, visiting a doctor, prescriptions, medicines, tests, etc.

 The best way to reduce health costs is to make an emergency fund in advance before you need to rush to ER.